The 59 Seconds That Annoyed Me

 | Ideal use case | atomic periodic task | periodic task + logs/deps | job queue, state, on-demand |

-(it runs scheduled tasks, not reactive ones).
+(it executes scheduled tasks, not reactive ones).

 2. Does it need state between runs?